Dr Ellen Poliakoff

 I am interested in the overlap between cognition and motor processes, and the brain mechanisms underlying them; in particular, the relationship between eye movements and attention and cognitive changes in Parkinson’s disease.
 I am also interested in tactile and cross-modal attention.
 I am co-director of the BEAM (Body Eyes and Movement) lab with Dr Emma Gowen http://beamlab.lab.ls.manchester.ac.uk/

 Attention, the body and medically unexplained symptoms: I am interested in how we pay attention to touch and the body.
-I am collaborating with Dr Richard Brown and Dr Donna Lloyd to investigate how threat affects attention to the body and whether this is affected in patients with medically unexplained symptoms.
+I am collaborating with Dr Richard Brown and Dr Donna Lloyd to investigate how we may misperceive tactile stimuli and how this process may be affected in patients with medically unexplained symptoms.

-Ageing, attention and multisensory integration: Integrating information from different modalities (vision, hearing, touch) is of fundamental importance in everyday life.
-I have recently begun investigating how visuotactile processes are affected in old age.
+Multisensory integration: Integrating information from different modalities (vision, hearing, touch) is of fundamental importance in everyday life.
+I am working with Emma Gowen to investigate how these processes are affected by autism and in old age.

-I am also Public Engagement Officer for Psychological Sciences.
+I am also Chair of the Outreach Group for Psychological Sciences.
 I have co-organised many events involving hands-on activities about the brain and senses for the public at different venues, from the Manchester Museum to the Arndale.

 - PSYC10302 Perception